IvanRublev/Nestru/README.md

 end
 ```

-and we decode the `Order` from the nested map like that:
+and we decode the `Order1` from the nested map like that:

 ```elixir
 map = %{